Programs & Events

 Live Librarian – Professional Librarians are now available online 24 hours a day, 7 days a week to answer your questions using special chat software on the Internet.
 It’s convenient.
 It’s easy.
 It’s free.

-Please fill out the top half of the application form and sign it.
+- Please fill out the top half of the Mineola Library Card Application Form and sign it.

-- Present the completed application to the Circulation Desk along with 1 proof of identity, and 1 proof of residency.
-These proofs can be satisfied by showing:
+- Present the completed application to the Circulation Desk along with 1 proof of identity with your Mineola address.
+This proof can be satisfied by showing:

 Proof of Residency (showing your name and Mineola address):